MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 # CREATE EXTERNAL DATA SOURCE (Transact-SQL)

-Creates an external data source for querying using SQL Server, SQL Database, SQL Data Warehouse, or Analytics Platform System (Parallel Data Warehouse or PDW).
+Creates an external data source for querying using SQL Server, SQL Database, Azure Synapse Analytics, or Analytics Platform System (Parallel Data Warehouse or PDW).

 This article provides the syntax, arguments, remarks, permissions, and examples for whichever SQL product you choose.